DiscoWitch/azoth/README.md

 # Azoth Mod

-Azoth is a Noita mod aiming to add an alchemy and crafting-based progression system with more non-combat goals and activities.
-The mod is currently not ready for regular play, as no methods have been added to get the new items.
+Azoth is a Noita mod aiming to add an alchemy and item-based progression system with more non-combat goals and activities.

 ### Feature progress:
 More features will likely be added to this list as the mod develops.